 YoY increase in total income to ₹191 Cr

 indicates consistent project execution and demand.
-Sequentially, it shows a marginal uptick.₹81 Cr
+Sequentially, it shows a marginal uptick, maintaining the momentum from the strong Q4 FY25.₹81 Cr

 , identical to the previous peak quarter (Q4 FY25).
 The EBITDA margin of 42.4%